 promotes a dedicated team and better trust between physicians and nurses.
 This

 patients fare better in a collaborative care environment.

 Cardiovascular Operating Room (CVOR)

 Cardiovascular Operating Room (CVOR) is a 2-room unit that is encompassed

 in our state-of-the-art surgical suite.
-The Good Samaritan Health System has
+The Good Samaritan Hospital has

 incorporated sophisticated technology with a highly skilled and trained team of

 professionals all dedicated to delivering high quality patient care to help our